Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: METHODOLOGY

-Although model \eqref{eq:wls-se-euclidean} cannot be used to infer the state of the system in real time in the present instance $t$, denoted as $\hat{x}_t$, due to the lack of observability, we can always perform a \emph{\bn} state estimation for any past instance $s$ with measurements $(z^a_s,z^d_s)$.
+Although model \eqref{eq:wls-se} cannot be used to infer the state of the system in real time in the present instance $t$, denoted as $\hat{x}_t$, due to the lack of observability, we can always perform a \emph{\bn} state estimation for any past instance $s$ with measurements $(z^a_s,z^d_s)$.
 This retrospective system state is denoted as $\hat{x}^d_s$ and can be computed as $\hat{x}^d_s\in\texttt{wls}(z^a_s,z^d_s)$.
-We assume that, when performing state estimation for the current instance $t$, we have access to the enlarged historical dataset $\{(z^a_s, z^d_s, \hat{x}^d_s),\ \forall s \in \mathcal{S}_t\}$, where $\mathcal{S}_t$ denotes the subset of historical data relevant at present time $t$.
+We assume that, when performing state estimation for the current instance $t$, we have access to the enlarged dataset $\{(z^a_s, z^d_s, \hat{x}^d_s),\ \forall s \in \mathcal{S}_t\}$, where $\mathcal{S}_t$ denotes the subset of $|\mathcal{S}_t|$ ordered data samples previous to present time $t$.
 In line with the online nature of the setting, we further assume that $\mathcal{S}_t$ has small cardinality, consistent with the idea that only the most recent past instances are informative for estimating the system state at time $t$.
+This choice directly addresses the tension between exploiting historical data and its limited representativeness in evolving systems: by restricting $\mathcal{S}_t$ to a short recent window, we confine the K-NN similarity argument to operating points collected under approximately the same topology, DER configuration, and demand regime as the current instance.
+This short recent window is precisely the operational meaning of the \emph{scarce data samples} referred to in the title: not a shortage of archived volume, but a shortage of instances representative of current conditions.

-Although in practice we only have access to the available measurements \( z^a_t \), we can still estimate the conditional distribution of the delayed measurements \( z^d_t \) given \( z^a_t \) using a data-driven, non-parametric approach.
-Specifically, the K-NN method selects the \( K \) historical samples whose available measurement vectors are closest to \( z^a_t \), identifying the corresponding set of indices \( \mathcal{S}_t^K \) as follows:
+Although in practice we only have access to the available measurements \( z^a_t \), we can still estimate the conditional distribution of the delayed measurements \( z^d_t \) given \( z^a_t \) using a data-driven approach.
+Specifically, the non-parametric K-NN method selects the \( K \) data samples whose available measurement vectors are closest to \( z^a_t \), identifying the corresponding set of indices \( \mathcal{S}_t^K \) as follows: